The Sondheim Review

-The Sondheim Review maintained a low-activity web site that included one free article from each issue and a list of upcoming Sondheim productions primarily in the United States and Canada.
-The magazine had subscribers in more 25 countries, as Sondheim's work is widely acclaimed and respected, even in non-English speaking countries.
+The Sondheim Review maintained a low-activity website that included one free article from each issue and a list of upcoming Sondheim productions primarily in the United States and Canada.
+The magazine had subscribers in more than 25 countries, as Sondheim's work is widely acclaimed and respected, even in non-English-speaking countries.

 Everything Sondheim

-Rick Pender, former Managing Editor of the Review, established the website Everything Sondheim in 2016, envisioned as a "go-to source of news, information, commentary and analysis for musical theater enthusiasts who admire the works and career of composer and lyricist Stephen Sondheim".
+Rick Pender, former Managing Editor of the Review, established the website called Everything Sondheim in 2016, envisioned as a "go-to source of news, information, commentary and analysis for musical theater enthusiasts who admire the works and career of composer and lyricist Stephen Sondheim".
 Operation of Everything Sondheim ceased on December 31, 2017 as the "anticipated financial model did not succeed".

 On January 4, 2018 it was announced that Signature Theatre in Arlington, Virginia, had acquired EverythingSondheim.org.
 Signature's Artistic Director Eric Schaeffer plans to "continue to publish new and original content, including articles, videos, production listings, puzzles, quizzes and more starting in Winter 2018”.